Visiting Phils beat Yankees 11-7 at home to open twin bill

+PHILADELPHIA (AP) — Playing a road game in their home ballpark, the Philadelphia Phillies came out swinging against the powerful New York Yankees.

-PHILADELPHIA (AP) — Bryce Harper and J.T.
+Bryce Harper and J.T.
 Realmuto homered to back Zack Wheeler and lead the “visiting” Phillies to an 11-7 victory over the Yankees, snapping New York’s seven-game winning streak in the opener of a seven-inning doubleheader in Philadelphia on Wednesday.

 Wheeler (2-0) allowed three runs — two earned — and six hits in six innings in his second start since signing a $118 million, five-year deal in free agency.

+“It’s a tough lineup,” Wheeler said.
+“You have to make pitches and execute.”

-Aaron Judge hit his seventh homer in just the 10th game of the season for the Yankees.
+Aaron Judge hit his seventh homer in just the 10th game of the season for the Yankees, who made the Phillies turn to closer Hector Neris for the final out after taking an eight-run lead into the last inning.

 New York beat the Phillies 6-3 Monday night in the Bronx but rain postponed Tuesday’s game, forcing the teams to play a home-and-home twin bill in Philly.